About

 Simone Rizkallah

-Simone Rizkallah is the Director of Philos Catholic, an initiative of the Philos Project dedicated to renewing Catholic understanding of the Church’s relationship with the Hebraic and Near Eastern foundations of the Faith through education, media, and community-building.
+Simone Rizkallah previously served as the Director of Philos Catholic, an initiative of the Philos Project dedicated to renewing Catholic understanding of the Church’s relationship with the Hebraic and Near Eastern foundations of the Faith through education, media, and community-building.

-In October 2023, Philos Catholic launched the Coalition of Catholics Against Antisemitism (CCAA)—a growing network of Catholic leaders committed to rejecting antisemitism and affirming the Church’s teaching on the irrevocable covenant with the Jewish people.
+In October 2023, Philos Catholic launched the Coalition of Catholics Against Antisemitism (CCAA).
+Now continuing its work at the Institute on Religion and Democracy, the Coalition advances Catholic–Jewish solidarity, confronts antisemitism wherever it appears, and fosters principled solidarity with persecuted communities around the world.
 You can add your name to the CCAA statement by visiting www.catholicsagainstantisemitism.org.

 A first-generation American of Egyptian-Armenian descent, Simone describes herself as a “cultural gypsy”—Western-born and educated yet formed within an Eastern ethnic and cultural context.
 This unique background, combined with her experience in marketing, communications, media, radio, and theatre, gives her a distinctive lens on the universal longing for identity, belonging, and spiritual depth.
 She holds a graduate degree in Theological Studies with an emphasis in Systematic Theology from Christendom College.